 What causes postpartum depression?

-Stress – caring for a newborn can be very stressful with sleep-deprivation taking its toll.
+Caring for a newborn can be very stressful, with sleep-deprivation taking its toll.
 Mothers may feel overwhelmed about their ability to care for their baby and it takes time to adjust to the new addition to their life.

 Risk factors of postpartum depression may occur if the pregnancy was not planned or if the mother has little support from loved ones.
 If the mother has suffered from depression prior to giving birth or it also runs in her family history, it could also affect her emotions after the birth.